top of page

 Houthis and Maritime Security: More Than Just Modern Piracy?

-The Red Sea has long served as a critical waterway in the maritime domain.
-As a gateway to the Suez Canal, the Red Sea is the main supply...
+Photo Credit: The Insider The Red Sea has long served as a critical waterway in the maritime domain.
+As a gateway to the Suez Canal, the...

 Yu Jeong Hwang